 Long-term incentive opportunities are provided by performance-based awards under Sempra Energy's Long-term Incentive Plan.
-The plan permits a wide variety of equity and equity-based awards to allow the Compensation Committee to respond to changes in market conditions and compensation practices.
-Long-term incentive awards are made annually and for utility officers are set at estimated grant date values ranging from 280% of base salary for the Chairman and Chief Executive Officer to 120% of base salary for Vice Presidents.
+The plan permits a wide variety of equity and equity-based awards to allow the

+Compensation Committee to respond to changes in market conditions and compensation practices.
+Long-term incentive awards are made annually and for utility officers are set at estimated grant date values ranging from 280% of base salary for the Chairman and Chief Executive Officer to 90% of base salary for Vice Presidents.

 Beginning in 2002, the Compensation Committee decreased its emphasis on stock options as incentive awards.
-Approximately 70% of the estimated value of 2004 long-term incentive awards were performance-based restricted stock with the balance as stock options.
+Approximately 80% of the estimated value of 2005 long-term incentive awards was performance-based restricted stock with the balance as stock options.
 These awards are summarized under the captions "Executive Compensation - Stock Options" and "Executive Compensation - Performance-Based Restricted Stock."
-Beginning in 2005, approximately 80% of the estimated value of long-term incentive awards will be in performance-based restricted stock.